 Testicular cancer is cancer that starts in the testicles, the male reproductive glands located in the scrotum.
 It is the most common form of cancer in men between the ages of 15 and 35.
 It can also occur in older men and (rarely) in younger boys.
 The exact cause of testicular cancer is unknown.

-Why choose the Cancer Therapy & Research Center (CTRC) for testicular cancer?
+Why choose the Cancer Therapy & Research Center for testicular cancer?

-The CTRC is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
-Patients come to the CTRC from throughout Texas for:
+The cancer center at UT Health San Antonio is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+Patients come to the cancer center from throughout Texas for:

 Types of testicular cancer